-The Zika virus is a flavivirus, part of the same family as yellow fever, West Nile, chikungunya and dengue fever.
-But unlike some of those viruses, there is no vaccine to prevent Zika or a specific medicine to treat the infection.
+Zika virus is a flavivirus, part of the same family as yellow fever, West Nile, chikungunya and dengue fever.

 Zika is primarily transmitted through the bite of an infected female Aedes aegypti mosquito.
 It becomes infected from biting an infected human and then transmits the virus to another person.
-The Aedes aegypti mosquito is an aggressive species, active day and night and usually bites when it is light out, in the early morning or late afternoon.
+The Aedes aegypti mosquito is an aggressive species, active day and night and usually bites when it is light out.
 The virus can be transmitted from a pregnant woman to her fetus, through sexual contact, blood transfusion or by needle.

-In February 2016, WHO reported, “Although at least 15 groups are working on Zika vaccines, WHO estimates that it will be at least 18 months before vaccines could be tested in large-scale trials.”
 The FDA approved the first human trial of a Zika vaccine in June 2016.
-As of 2019, there is still no available vaccine or medication.
+As of May 2021, there is still no available vaccine or medication.

 Most people infected with Zika virus won’t have symptoms.
-If there are symptoms, they typically appear a few days to a week after exposure, although the precise incubation period is not known.
+If there are symptoms, they will last for a few days to a week.

-Fever, rash, joint pain and conjunctivitis (red eyes) are the most common symptoms of Zika virus.
+Fever, rash, joint pain and conjunctivitis (red eyes) are the most common symptoms.
 Some patients may also experience muscle pain or headaches.

 Zika and Pregnancy

-Zika is commanding attention because of an alarming connection between the virus and microcephaly, a neurological disorder that results in babies being born with abnormally small heads.
+Zika virus infection during pregnancy can cause microcephaly, a neurological disorder that results in babies being born with abnormally small heads.
 Microcephaly can cause severe developmental issues and sometimes death.
 A Zika infection may cause other birth defects, including eye problems, hearing loss and impaired growth.
 Miscarriage can also occur.